VTUL/dlp-access/docs/howto.md

 3. Archive metadata: archive\_metadata.csv
 4. Digital object filenames: no whitespace, use hyphens or underscores if needed.
 5. Add your name or other identifier to metadata identifiers (e.g., JohnSmith\_T000001) to avoid duplicates.
-6. Format start\_date as YYYY/MM/DD.
+6. Format start\_date as YYYY-MM-DD.
 7. For multiple parent\_collection values, combine into one column separated by "||"
 8. Remove any notes from submitted files, only include metadata field values.
 9. Refer to the metadata fields [wiki](https://github.com/VTUL/dlp-access/wiki/VTDLP-Metadata-Elements) for available fields, data types, and usage guidance: [URL]